infamoussoap/PyNetwork/README.md

 1) Get it working on the GPU.
 To do this, use PyOpenCL to rewrite the layers, optimizers, and functions so they can work on the GPU.
 2) Implement l1 and l2 regularization for the layers.
 An example of l1 & l2 regularization can be seen in the dense layer.
 3) Ability to set weights as being trainable or non-trainable.
+An example can be seen in the dense layer.
 This is required to explore the lottery ticket hypothesis.
 (This is much easier than it sounds)

 ### Extensions
 There are many more things you can implement.
 From easiest to hardest,